The History of the Children's Foundation

 Our operating budget surpassed 2 million with over 80% of that supporting children in need – 1,567 activities were funded through Free to Play, 2,053 children were assisted by Adopt-A-Family, 18 scholarships were provided and 102 Food & Friends programs were in operation.
 This was made possible by many generous donors, over 1,500 volunteers and a staff team of eight.

-We celebrate 25 great years!
-Many stories of compassion, dedication, triumph and brighter futures have filled these 25 years.
+We celebratef 25 great years!
+Many stories of compassion, dedication, triumph, and brighter futures have filled the Foundation's first 25 years.
 We are incredibly grateful to our founding members, volunteers, supporters and all who have rallied together to provide this incredible support system for families in Guelph and Wellington.
 Thank you.

 After a year of surveying our community and working with our partners, donors, families, staff and Board, the Children's Foundation launches a new three-year strategic plan entitled "Breaking Cycles & Creating Hope", aimed to build hope for lifelong change and break the cycle of poverty.
 Click here to read more about the 2018-2020 Plan.